-- Make the effort to understand your nutritional needs and try to meet these through food first.
+- Make the effort to understand your nutritional needs and try to meet these through kai first.

 - Seek expert advice and tell them you are an athlete who could be tested anytime.

 - Supplement labels don’t always say exactly what is in a product or how much.
-Words like herbal and natural do not necessarily mean it is safe.
+Words like 'herbal' and 'natural' don't necessarily mean a product is safe.

 - Using incorrect doses, or thinking more is better, is dangerous for your health.